-- Non-urgent visits, like wellness only visits, will be delayed until shelter in place orders are no longer in effect.
+- Non-urgent visits, like wellness only visits, should be delayed until case numbers are lower.
 If you are unsure if your visit is considered non-urgent, please call.

-- For video and phone visits we will make every effort to contact you at your appointment time; however, we still have patients and responsibilities in clinic that may delay your visit.
+- For video visits we will make every effort to contact you at your appointment time; however, we still have patients and responsibilities in clinic that may delay your visit.
 Be assured that if you have a video or phone visit scheduled WE WILL contact you before the day is over.
-See our Telehealth page for more information.

 - ON ARRIVAL to the clinic, we may ask that you remain in your car if you are sick.
 This is to ensure we have a room readily available that you can go to immediately to decrease exposure to other patients.
 Once you have parked please call 662-323-3162 and remain in your car until you are given further instructions.
-If you are unable to call us, you may us our intercom.

 - The employee parking behind the building and the east parking lot, both off Brandon Road, have been designated for sick patients.
 When you arrive, remain in your car and call 662-323-3162.